kloimhardt/blog/docs/_posts/2023-01-27-sicmutils-as-js.markdown

 categories: Software
 ---
 ## Summary
 This post ist the first in a series, all with the same title.
 I argue that it is a good idea to use [Sicmutils](https://github.com/sicmutils/sicmutils) as a JavaScript library.
-The reason is that Sicmutils(JS) along with a parsimonious Scheme-to-JavaScript compiler is by comparison the most direct entry to the underlying [SICMechanics](https://tgvaughan.github.io/sicm/) book.
+The reason is that Sicmutils(JS) along with a parsimonious Scheme-to-JavaScript compiler is by comparison the most direct entry to the underlying [SICMechanics book](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/9579/sicm_edition_2.zip/book.html) (also avalable in [different formatting]((https://tgvaughan.github.io/sicm/))).

+An implementation of such a Scheme-to-JavaScript compiler along with all executed examples of the first part of the SICMechanics book is given on [this Web page](https://kloimhardt.github.io/blog/html/sicmutils-as-js-book.html).

 Disclaimer: If you do not know what Sicmutils is, it will be hard to understand this text.
 So maybe you take a quick look, here I only say that Sicmutils is a package for doing Algebra on the Computer.